 Since Flake E. Designs is a small start-up company, there was less readily available sources

 directly referencing them.
-However, by researching a great deal about their competition, (local and
+Sounds a little negative starting with this sentence.
+Could have simply started by saying this audit will focus on the competitive environment… However, by researching a great deal about their competition, (local and

 national) target demographic trends, promotional trends in youth marketing, industry statistics and